Kazhuu/asm2cfg/README.md

 Also pipenv cannot be used with GDB.
 You need to install required packages to your system's Python pip.
-This is because your installed GDB is linked against system's Python interpreter and will use it instead of active virtual environment.
+This is because your installed GDB is linked against system's Python interpreter and will use it, instead of active virtual environment.
 If packages are not installed to your system's pip.
-You will likely to receive following error messages when trying to use asm2cfg with GDB
+You are likely to receive following error messages when trying to use asm2cfg with GDB

 ```